 The Magic Ring is used to create a sealed centre join when working in the round, for example when starting a hat, an amigurumi (toy animals/ dolls etc.) pattern or even a granny square.

-The common abbreviation (US and UK terms) for a magic ring is MR.
+The common abbreviation (US and UK terms) for a magic ring is MR, you you may also see it called a magic loop or circle.

 A lot of patterns start with something like “Ch4, join with a slip stitch to form a loop, work 12dc into the loop”.
 This is a great way to start but it does leave a little hole in the centre.